Why Do You Need A Facebook Marketing Strategy?

 However, you’re going to need an excellent Facebook marketing strategy if you want your business to stand out among the 50 million businesses on Facebook!

-Facebook ads are the cornerstone of many small business’s marketing strategies, but you need to pay attention to the content on your page in addition to your ads.
+Facebook ads are the cornerstone of many small businesses’ marketing strategies, but you need to pay attention to the content on your page in addition to your ads.

 Now here are all seven steps in detail so you’ll have all the information you need to get started on your Facebook marketing strategy:

-1. Set Goals:
+1. Set Goals

 The very first step in your Facebook marketing strategy should be to set goals.

-Are you trying to gain brand awareness, increase website traffic, boost your engagement rates, gain leads from your Facebook business page?
+Are you trying to build brand awareness, increase website traffic, boost your engagement rates, gain leads from your Facebook business page?

 There is no one-size-fits-all Facebook marketing strategy.
 Setting goals is how you make sure your strategy is catered to your specific needs.

-2. Pinpoint Target Audience:
+2. Pinpoint Target Audience